Joshua-Burt/BlockObama/README.md

   - Lose points by spending time in AFK channel

 - Rolling dice system
-  - Simulates a rolling dice using dice notation
+  - Simulates a rolling dice
-  - e.g. The command **/roll 2d20** will simulate rolling 2 d20 dice
+  - This allows you to choose how many dice, how many faces, and modifiers

 - Anyone can change nicknames (if the bot is a higher role than target)